Dynamical scoto-seesaw mechanism with gauged $B-L$: Charged lepton flavour violation

 In what follows, we consider two scenarios.
-In the first, the induced VEV $v_\Phi$, defined in Eq. (\ref{eq:vevPhi}), varies with varying $v_\varphi\equiv v_{\varphi_{1,2,3}}$, which describes the $B-L$-breaking scale.
-Whereas in the second case, $v_\Phi$ remains constant although $v_\varphi$ varies.
+In the first, the induced VEV $v_\Phi$, defined in Eq. (\ref{eq:vevPhi}), varies with varying $v_\varphi\equiv v_{\varphi_{1,2,3}}$, which describes the $B-L$-breaking scale, whereas in the second case, $v_\Phi$ remains constant although $v_\varphi$ varies.
+The other parameters -- such as the scalar potential couplings ($\lambda_i, \mu_i$) and the Yukawa couplings ($Y^f_a$) -- are assumed constant throughout the scans, as explained below Eq. (\ref{eq:CI}).
+This choice helps isolating the impact of $v_\varphi$ on the dark mediator masses and the cLFV branching ratios.
 Our results for the first scenario are presented in Fig. \ref{fig:cLFV1}.
 In this case, $v_\varphi$ varies randomly between $1$ and $15$ TeV, and the induced VEV $v_\Phi$ varies with $v_\varphi$, according to Eq. (\ref{eq:vevPhi}), which leads to $v_\Phi$ values roughly between $1$ and $277$ MeV.
 The red lines at $10^{-5}$ (horizontal) and $4.2\times 10^{-13}$ (vertical) indicate the experimental bounds for the branching ratios of $\mu\to e G$ \cite{Jodidio:1986mz,Hirsch:2009ee,TWIST:2014ymv} and $\mu \to e \gamma$ \cite{MEG:2016leq}, respectively, so that the points within the shaded red areas are excluded.
 Moreover, the gray points are excluded by the astrophysical constraints on the flavour-diagonal Goldstone couplings $\Sigma^{G\,ee}$ and/or $\Sigma^{G\,\mu\mu}$.
-The dashed orange lines represent future experimental sensitivities for both processes, i.e. $BR(\mu\to e \gamma)\lesssim 6\times 10^{-14}$ from the MEG II experiment \cite{MEGII:2021fah} and $BR(\mu\to e G)\lesssim\mathcal{O} (10^{-8})$ from the COMET experiment \cite{COMET:2018auw}, as derived in Ref. \cite{Xing:2022rob}.
+The dashed orange lines represent future experimental sensitivities for both processes, {\it i.e.}, $BR(\mu\to e \gamma)\lesssim 6\times 10^{-14}$ from the MEG II experiment \cite{MEGII:2021fah} and $BR(\mu\to e G)\lesssim\mathcal{O} (10^{-8})$ from the COMET experiment \cite{COMET:2018auw}, as derived in Ref. \cite{Xing:2022rob}.
 The remaining points are coloured according to the ``size'' of the corresponding Yukawas, defined as $Y_{\mathrm{eff}} = \sqrt{|\sum_a Y^\eta_{e a}Y^{\eta *}_{\mu a}|}$, as shown in the colour bar on the right.
+One sees from the left panel of Fig.~\ref{fig:cLFV1} that $\mu\to e G$ is a very promising cLFV channel.
+Indeed, in order to comply with the existing $\mu\to e G$ limit, $BR(\mu\to e \gamma)$ must be in the $10^{-14}$ range or less, which will be somewhat challenging for the upcoming round of experiments.
+As can be seen from the right panel, this implies lower bounds for the dark mediator masses.